mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-walls.md

 ### Querying All Walls

-Use a combination of *Element.CategoryFilter* and *Document.Elements* components to collect all the wall instances in a Revit model:
+Use a combination of {% include ltr/comp.html uuid="d08f7ab1-" %} and {% include ltr/comp.html uuid="0f7da57e-" %} components to collect all the wall instances in a Revit model:

 ![]({{ "/static/images/guides/revit-walls02.png" | prepend: site.baseurl }})